ninaleo/ransut-core/docs/70-Sales-and-marketing/marketing-plan.md

-# Marketing Plan V 0.1
+# Template of Marketing Plan

-This is a place holder for marketing plan...
+* This is a place holder for template of marketing plan